cscart/docs/en/user_guide/addons/vendor_debt_payout/what_changed.rst

 ------

-Debtors are easier to find
+Debtors Are Easier to Find
 ++++++++++++++++++++++++++

 .. list-table::